xebialabs/xebialabs.github.com/releases/3.0/referencemanual.markdown

 Deployit CIs all share certain properties:

 * **id**.
 This is the id of the CI, a unique identifier for this CI that can be used to reference it.
 The id determines the place of the CI in the **Repository**.
+* **archetypeId**.
+This specifies which archetype (if any) the CI has.
+See section **Archetypes** for more information.

 Some properties of a CI are mandatory (must be given a value before the CI can be used), others are optional.
 To determine which properties are available and which are mandatory or optional for a CI, see the **CI Reference** or use the help facility in the Deployit **CLI**.

+## Deployed Items ##

+Deployed items are members of a **deployment package** that have been deployed on some target middleware.
+The deployed item can be configured for the specific target it is mapped to during the deployment.
+When configuring a deployed item it is possible to override any CI properties that the CI has in the generic package.
+This allows a single package to be used in different environments.

 ## Deploying an Application ##

-This process installs a particular application (contained in a **deployment package**) on an environment.
+This process installs a particular application (represented by a **deployment package**) on an environment.
 Deployit copies all necessary files and makes all configuration changes to the target middleware that are necessary for the application to run.
 If there is already a version of the application running on the environment, the deployment is an _upgrade_ rather than an initial deployment (see **Upgrading an Application**).
 Before performing an initial deployment, all deployed items must be configured correctly for the deployment to work.

 ## Deployment ARchive (DAR) Format ##

 The DAR format is the native format Deployit supports for **deployment package**s.
 A DAR file is basically a Java **jar** archive containing a specially formatted manifest.
 The archive contains the package's **artifacts** while the **middleware resources** are described in the archive's manifest file.
 Deployit processes the manifest file to know which CIs are stored in the archive.

-The following illustration shows a simple DAR archive containing two artifacts and a middleware resource:

-	AnimalZoo-ear.dar
-	|
-	 \_ AnimalZooBE-1.0.ear
-	|
-	 \_ AnimalZooFE-4.0.ear

-A manifest file for this archive could be:

-	Manifest-Version: 1.0
-	Deployit-Package-Format-Version: 1.1
-	CI-Application: AnimalZoo-ear
-	CI-Version: 4.0

-	Name: AnimalZooBE-1.0.ear
-	CI-Type: Ear
-	CI-Name: AnimalZooBE

-	Name: AnimalZooFE-4.0.ear
-	CI-Type: Ear
-	CI-Name: AnimalZooFE

-	Name: petclinicDS
-	CI-Type: DummyDataSource
-	driver: com.mysql.jdbc.Driver
-	url: jdbc:mysql://localhost/petclinic
-	username: petclinic
-	password: my$ecret
-	settings-EntryKey-1: autoCommit
-	settings-EntryValue-1: true

-When this archive is imported, Deployit will create a package CI containing two CIs of type _ear_ (AnimalZooBE and AnimalZooFE) as well as a middleware resource CI of type _DummyDataSource_ (petclinicDS).

-For a comprehensive description of the manifest format, see **Deployit Packaging Manual**.
+For a comprehensive description of the manifest format, see the **Deployit Packaging Manual**.

 ## Deployment Package ##

 A deployment package is an archive containing a particular version of an application, containing all **artifacts** and **middleware resources** that the application needs.
 It is independent of the environment it is deployed in (see **Unified Deployment Model**).

 Deployit accepts packages in the **Deployment ARchive (DAR)** format.

+## Environment ##

+An **Environment** is a grouping of infrastructure items, such as hosts, servers, clusters, etc. Environments can contain any combination of infrastructure items that are used in your situation.
+An environment is used as the target of a deployment, allowing members of the **deployment package** to be mapped to members of the environment.

 ## Middleware Resources ##